dokku-alt/dokku-alt/README.md

  1. Instead of focusing on hook scripts, we focus on plugins -- groups of hook implementations
  1. Like hook scripts, plugins are active by being in a certain place.
 But they can be named anything
  1. Multiple plugins can handle a hook.
-Either for fanout event triggering, or for filter pipelining
+Either for fanout event triggering, or for pipeline filtering

 And plugins are still just shell scripts.
 They just implement a simple protocol: